JannesSP/Pythools/README.md

 You have the possibility to link your resource data or to use a precreated empty git remote repository to add a version control to your project.

 ## Patch Notes
+*   0.4
-*   0.4 added latex project documents generation
+    * added latex project documents generation
+    * additional information like author, supervisor, organisation, etc can be added
+    * print the system specs in the README.md
 *   0.3 connect your newly generated project to a precreated empty remote git repository like github

 ## Usage